About Beth Israel Deaconess Medical Center

 Cutting-edge clinical and biomedical research is supported by grants from private foundationsand government agencies.

-- BIDMC consistently ranks as a national leader among independent teaching hospitals in biomedical research funding from the National Institutes of Health with $230 million annually.
-BIDMC researchers run more than 850 active sponsored projects and 500 funded and non-funded clinical trials.
+Beth Israel Deaconess Medical Center is consistently among the top four recipients of biomedical research funding from the National Institutes of Health.
+Research funding totals nearly $150 million annually.
+BIDMC researchers run more than 1,000 active sponsored projects and 200 clinical trials.

 The Harvard-Thorndike Laboratory, the nation's oldest clinical research laboratory, has been located on this site since 1973.

 - Beth Israel Deaconess Medical Center shares important clinical and research programs with institutions such as the Dana Farber/Harvard Cancer Center, the Joslin Diabetes Center and Children's Hospital.

-- Beth Israel Deaconess Medical Center has 1,250 physicians on the active medical staff (including more than 800 full-time staff physicians).
+- Beth Israel Deaconess Medical Center has 1,200 physicians on the active medical staff.
 Most of these physicians hold faculty appointments at Harvard Medical School.

 - In addition to its medical students, Beth Israel Deaconess Medical Center provides clinical education to students in nursing; social work; radiologic technology, ultrasound and nuclear medicine; and physical, occupational, speech and respiratory therapies.

-- The Carl J. Shapiro Institute for Education and Research provides medical students and physicians in training with an on-site centralized educational facility, a state-of-the-art simulation and skills lab, and a variety of educational resources that let students diagnose, manage, and learn technical skills.
+- The Carl J. Shapiro Institute for Education and Research provides medical students and physicians in training with an on-site centralized educational facility, a state-of-the-art computer lab, and a variety of educational resources that let students diagnose, manage, and learn technical skills on simulated patients.

 A Network of Care